 Dermal fillers can also be used to achieve a non-surgical rhinoplasty with minor corrections made to the nose shape, especially for Asian and African patients who wish to lift the bridge of their noses and/or refine the nasal tip.

-Dr Vlad Milovic administers dermal fillers at his practices in Canberra and Melbourne.
+Dr Vlad Milovic administers dermal fillers at his Melbourne practice.
 As Dr Milovic’s patient, you will be entitled to an ongoing VIP discount on continuous anti-wrinkle injection treatments.

 Packages are also available if you wish to book ahead and secure ongoing anti-wrinkle injection appointments to maintain your refreshed and rejuvenated look.

 A dermal filler procedure is often used in conjunction with other skin rejuvenation treatments such as anti-wrinkle injections.

 Injectable fillers are used for cosmetic reasons and can help to:

 - Soften facial creases and wrinkles

 A dermal filler is comprised of an ingredient that is produced by the human body called hylauronic acid.
 The main advantages of this class are that allergic reactions are virtually non-existent and no pre-treatment skin testing is required (because of its compatibility with the human body).
 These compounds bind water similarly to the way a sponge absorbs water.
 Because of this, they hydrate the skin in the treated region and act as a cushion.
 Several manufacturers are coming out with different versions of these types of fillers, and formulations can vary with the size of molecules (governed by the amount of crosslinking) and other components of the injectate (such as local anesthetic to help decrease the discomfort associated with injections).